If you are at risk of homelessness

 You can find out more on our If you are homeless or at risk of becoming homeless page.

 We are offering self-contained accommodation to everyone experiencing rough sleeping.
 This can be arranged through our housing options service or the St Mungo’s outreach team, OxSPOT.

 If you are not already in touch with OxSPOT, you can contact the team to tell them where you are sleeping and they will find you.
 You can contact OxSPOT on 07590 862049 during office hours or by email at [email protected].

 OxSPOT is not an emergency service, but it will follow up all calls and emails as soon as possible.
 If your health is in immediate danger please call 999.

 Providing suitable accommodation

-We have set up a triage service at Floyds Row that is open on weekdays from 10am to 12:30pm.
-Our housing options team is working with St Mungo’s and Luther Street Medical Centre to provide this service, which will assess you and can place you into suitable accommodation based on whether:
+We have set up a triage service at Floyds Row, where our housing options team is working with St Mungo’s and Luther Street Medical Centre to assess and place you into suitable accommodation based on whether:

 - you are displaying symptoms of coronavirus